hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 ## Default Environmental Variables

-In addition to being able to specify custom environmental variables using the `environmental_vars` configuration, the provisioner automatically defines certain commonly useful environmental variables:
+In addition to being able to specify custom environmental variables using the `environment_vars` configuration, the provisioner automatically defines certain commonly useful environmental variables:

 * `PACKER_BUILD_NAME` is set to the name of the build that Packer is running.